Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

   ```js
   Promise.allSettled([Promise.resolve('Success'), Promise.reject('ERROR')])
   ```
- - **Promise.any[ES2021]**: Returns a promise that resolves as soon as one of the promises in the input array resolves.
+ - **Promise.any**: Returns a promise that resolves as soon as one of the promises in the input array resolves.
  - Example:
 	```js
   Promise.any([Promise.resolve('Success'), Promise.reject('ERROR')])